katkan746/HoneyPot/Cowrie/README.md

 **The 21 in the table above counts uploads, not distinct files.** The same seven files were pushed repeatedly across sessions, which is why the payload hash table lists seven rows rather than twenty-one.
-Only one of those sessions — `c71e5cdb87f1`, on 17 August — falls inside the log window that survived rotation; `77.90.185.20` does not appear in it at all, so its deliveries sit in the 13–16 August portion and could not be re-verified.

 Both of these hosts share HASSH `16443846` with the fleet of scanners described above, appearing there with three or four sessions each.
 Same tool, different